taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 <p>
-Developmental testing verifies individual avionics system functions and confirms that the prototype satisfies critical technical requirements prior to operational flight testing.
+Developmental testing verifies individual avionics system functions and confirms that the prototype satisfies critical technical requirements and specifications prior to operational flight testing.
 </p>